voxeet/comms-sdk-dotnet/Readme.md

 # Dolby.io Communications .NET SDK

-The Dolby.io Communications .NET SDK allows you to create high-quality video conferencing applications.
-The .NET SDK communicates with the Dolby.io backend and provides conferencing functionalities, such as opening and closing sessions, joining and leaving conferences, sending and receiving messages, and injecting and receiving WebRTC media streams.
-An additional advantage of the SDK is the [spatial audio](https://docs.dolby.io/communications-apis/docs/guides-spatial-audio) support.
-This functionality is especially useful for game engines and virtual spaces.
-The .NET SDK lets you place conference participants spatially in a 3D-rendered audio scene and hear the participants' audio rendered at the given locations.
-Additionally, the SDK offers spatial audio styles that allow you to either locally set remote participants' positions or create a spatial scene shared by all participants, where the relative positions among participants are calculated by the Dolby.io server.
+The Dolby.io Communications .NET SDK allows creating high-quality video conferencing applications with spatial audio.
+The SDK is especially useful for building game engines and virtual spaces for collaboration.
+It allows placing participants spatially in a 3D-rendered audio scene and hear the participants' audio rendered at their locations.

 # Get Started

-This guide explains how to create a basic audio-only conference application using the Dolby.io Communications .NET SDK.
+This guide explains presents a sample usage of the SDK that allows creating a basic audio-only conference application.
 The starter project that you can create by following this procedure provides the foundation upon which you can add additional features as you build out your own solutions for events, collaboration, or live streaming.

 You can find the complete code for the application in the [Summary](#summary) section.
-The application lets you create, join, and leave the conference.

 ## Prerequisites

 Make sure that you have:

 - A Dolby.io account.
 If you do not have an account, you can [sign up](https://dolby.io/signup) for a free account.
-- The [client access token](doc:overview-developer-tools#test-client-access-token) copied from the [Dolby.io dashboard](https://dashboard.dolby.io/).
+- The [client access token](https://docs.dolby.io/communications-apis/docs/overview-developer-tools#client-access-token) copied from the [Dolby.io dashboard](https://dashboard.dolby.io/).
 To create the token, log in to the Dolby.io dashboard, create an application, and navigate to the API keys section.

 Additionally, if you plan to build the SDK from sources, not the NuGet packet manager, make sure that you have:
 - The [Dolby.io Communications C++ SDK 2.0](https://github.com/DolbyIO/comms-sdk-cpp/releases) for your platform